Kays-Somewhere/CTF-Write-Ups/Diver OSINT 2025/Write Ups/ship(introduction).md

 Searching for “TK1-1401 7JVV”, I found that it is named SHINYO MARU and confirmed that it was a Japanese ship owned by Tokyo University by comparing photos.
 The only thing that was left was to find out what number does not change on the ship’s sale.

 After a quick query to ChatGPT how "TK1-1401 7JVV" was structured and what would change about that number if sold to a foreign country, I had my answer.
 The ship’s Registration Number TK1-1401 and IRCS 7JVV both would change if sold to a foreign country.
-However, IMO does not change.
+However, the ships identification number (IMO) does not change.

-To get the Japanese name of the ship I set my search to Japan and clicked on a website in Japanese.
+To get the Japanese name of the ship I set my search to Japan and clicked on a ship information website in the Japanese language.
 The site gave the ship name and other information such as the IMO, confirmed by translating the site to English.

 ### Answer
 Diver25{神鷹丸_9767675}